Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Analysis shows 14 active transport stops operating in Ultimo, consisting of buses.
-These stops are served by 34 routes, collectively providing 10,627 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 136 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Walking is common at 26%, with train use at 22%.
-Vehicle ownership averages 0.2 per dwelling, below the regional average.
+Ultimo has 14 active public transport stops, all of which are bus stops.
+These stops are served by 34 different routes that together facilitate 10,627 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located just 136 meters from the nearest stop.
+Most residents commute outward due to Ultimo being primarily residential.
+Walking is the most common mode of travel at 26%, followed by train use at 22%.
+Vehicle ownership averages 0.2 per dwelling, which is below the regional average.

-According to the 2021 Census, 47.8% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 1,518 trips per day across all routes, equating to approximately 759 weekly trips per stop.
+According to the 2021 Census, a high proportion of residents work from home, with 47.8% doing so (this figure may be influenced by COVID-19 conditions).
+The service frequency across all routes averages 1,518 trips per day, equating to approximately 759 weekly trips per individual stop.

 Frequently Asked Questions - Transport